hvervetid/housepriceindex/README.md

 ```
 In this case, you calculate the index for a single point and assume that it is representative across the whole hexagon.
 If the hexagons are large, it may be a good idea to create several points within each hexagon.

 The example datasets are publicly available property transactions in Greater London in 2015-2018, geolocated by postcode, as well as a list of wards in City of London and Inner London boroughs.
 Postcodes were geolocated using the publicly available Code-Point Open geodatapackage.
+See data description by running ?example_dataset_wards and ?example_dataset_transactions for further details.

 Contains HM Land Registry data © Crown copyright and database right 2021.
 This data is licensed under the Open Government Licence v3.0.